anniehoogendoorn/WeekdayFinder/WeekdayFinderSpecs.md

 WeekdayFinder Specs

-1. get date and display day of the week
+1. Get and display day of the week
         input: